(Rovinj, Zadar, Split, Dubrovnik)

 Relax on your transfer from Venice to Rovinj with a private vehicle and driver.
 The approximate transfer time is 2.5 hours.

 Please note that drivers may or may not speak English, as their sole responsibility is to transfer clients from one location to another.
 If you would like to have the presence of an English speaking Assistant or Guide for your transfer, this can be pre-arranged upon request and would be subject to an additional supplement.

 A welcome package with a city map, train tickets (if relevant), and any other touristic information that we deem you may find useful will be waiting for you upon your arrival at your first hotel on your trip.

 This morning your guide and driver will meet you in the hotel to begin your exploration of the Istrian Peninsula.
-This region has always attracted a special kind of visitor: those who consider gastronomy as one of the most important reasons for traveling.
+This region has always attracted those who consider gastronomy as one of the most important reasons for traveling.
 As you drive through the rugged and hilly terrain you will come to the village of Livade, one of the most important centers of truffle farming in Europe.
 Here you will enjoy a private truffle hunt demonstration with hunter and his dog who will explain how the truffles are harvested.
 A short ride away, you will discover the medieval ruins of the town of Motovun, an excellent example of the ancient townships that dotted the Istrian peninsula.
 You will continue to a charming village of Momjan for a private wine tasting in Kabola Winery.
 Later this afternoon, your guide and driver will take you back to your hotel.
 Includes private local guide, private car and driver for 8 hrs, private truffle hunting demonstration, entrance fees for Motovunprivate, wine and olive oil tasting with snack.